Felicien-Amafin/React-weather-app/README.md

 ## Installation & Testing
 <br/>

 `To install the project: first run "npm install".
-To launch the project in local server: run "npm run dev".`
+To launch the project in local server run: "npm run dev".`
 <br/>